Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by an orthogonal involution

 \subsection{Acknowledgement}

 We thank Vincent S\'echerre for careful reading and useful comments.
 We thank Nadir Matringe and Rapha\"el Beuzart-Plessis for helpful discussions for the possible generalization of the current article.
+We thank Erez Lapid for pointing out that Theorem \ref{thmmaintwist} could be a by-product of our argument.
+We thank an anonymous referee for his (her) helpful advice which clarifies many ambiguous points.
 The work is supported by EDMH as part of the PhD thesis of the author.